brian-watkins/great-expectations/README.md

 ### Writing Expectations

-#### expect(actual, MatchEvaluator)
+#### expect(actual, MatchEvaluator, description?)

-The expect function evaluates an actual value against the provided description.
+The expect function evaluates an actual value against the provided matcher.
 It will throw an Error if the actual value does not match, which is generally sufficient to cause a test to fail in most JS testing frameworks.

 A `MatchEvaluator` specifies whether the evaluation will occur synchronously or after a Promise resolves.
 Use `is` in most cases, and `resolvesTo` or `rejectsWith` in cases where the actual value is a Promise.

+Optionally, provide a description that will display with any invalid matches.

 ### MatchEvaluators